prod-feng/rpmyum/README.md

 Developed on Fedora 10.
 May not be able to work on other system.
 July 2010.

-This script to query detailed information of package.
+This script can query detailed information of package.
 It uses part of codes of the PackageKit/PackageKit-yum packages.
-Now it only support two query mode:
+Now it only supports two query mode:

  1. Quey detailed information of a package